-We are looking for a highly motivated Programme Manager to join Citizens Advice Scotland to have direct responsibility and accountability for the delivery of multiple projects from inception through to the successful operational running.
+We are looking for a highly motivated Business Development Manager to join Citizens Advice Scotland to take the lead in identifying new business opportunities.
 The full time post is being offered on a one year fixed term basis, with the possibility of extension.

 This role offers an exciting opportunity to work at the heart of supporting Scotland's largest independent advice network.

 For more information, please refer to the Job Pack which can be downloaded using the links below.

 Citizens Advice Scotland offers excellent terms and conditions, including a total of 40 days leave (including public holidays) and a pension scheme with an 8% employer contribution.
 We have a flexitime scheme which enables our employees to work flexibly in line with organisational requirements, and as an inclusive employer we are happy to consider other flexible working arrangements where appropriate.

 Are you a solicitor with an interest in social justice and human rights, with post-qualification experience of housing litigation, including representing in court on behalf of homeless people or people in housing need?
 Then join Shelter Scotland as a Housing Solicitor and you could soon be playing an important role within an exciting new partnership.